 Office 2013/2016: open Excel and head to File > Options > Add-Ins.
 In the Manage box, at the bottom of the screen select COM Add-Ins, followed by Go.
 Make sure the Microsoft Office Power Pivot for Office 20xx is selected, and hit OK.
 It should now appear with your existing tabs.

-Office 2010: download Power Pivot for Microsoft Excel 2010 using this link.
+Office 2010: download Power Pivot for Microsoft Excel 2010 using this link [No Longer Available].
 Run the installation package.
 Once installed the Power Pivot tab will appear in Excel and if you head to File > Options > Add-Ins you should spot PowerPivot for Excel as a COM Add-in.

 Power Query is another data analysis power tool that can be used for extracting data from a massive range of data sources, to clean and transform that data, and deliver that data into an accessible format.
 Power Query is important to both regular and professional users.
 Regular users can exert greater control over columns, formulas, filtering tools, modifying data types on the fly to transform raw information into valuable insight.
 With Power Query, you can: